 A farrier.

-A craftsman who trims and shoes horses hooves.
+A craftsman who trims and shoes horses' hooves.

-Calling in my sister's ex-husband's stepdaddy was a farrier.
+My sister's ex-husband's stepdaddy was a farrier.

 Cool business.

-over there on TikTok.
+I enjoy watching those farrier videos over there on TikTok.

 So let's hear it.

-Now that's something a little different.
+Now, that's something a little different out of my expertise.

-Oh man, I think you're going to be fine, daddy.
+Oh, man, I think you're going to be fine, Daddy.

 You know, I think that's beautiful.